Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Steered by Chef Alain Ducasse, a few words come to mind when summing up this restaurant: classy, elegant and stylish, pure delicacy is exercised in everything from the clean lines, crystal chandeliers and fresh décor to the expertly prepared and executed fine French cuisine.
-The dishes reflect local cuisine using only the freshest produce.
-Jacket required and tie recommended.
+Le Louis XV is classy, elegant, and stylish, steered by Chef Alain Ducasse and a commitment to pure delicacy.
+Clean lines combine perfectly with the fresh décor, while crystal chandeliers light up the establishment's expertly prepared and executed fine French cuisine.
+The dishes reflect local tastes, using only the freshest produce.
 Open Thursday to Sunday for lunch and dinner.
-Bookings essential.
+Jacket required and tie recommended, and booking is essential.

-Located in Monte Carlo's famous épingle de la Rascasse, many of the city's rich and famous come here purely to be seen, but for those who come here for the food - you can't go wrong.
-With a distinctive design ethos, the bar and restaurant are both stylishly and elegantly laid-out with clean lines and intricate lighting - perfect for when the bar converts into a nightclub later on.
+Located in Monte Carlo's famous Épingle de la Rascasse, Pacific sees many of the city's rich and famous walk through its doors.
+It's a favourite place for socialites and gourmet enthusiasts alike.
+Pacific has a distinctive design ethos, with both the bar and restaurant stylishly and elegantly laid out, incorporating clean lines and intricate lighting.
+The atmosphere is perfect for when the bar converts into a nightclub later on.
 Specialising in fusion cuisine, diners will not be disappointed.
 Try the signature Pacific black cod with miso sauce.
-Delicious!
 Open daily for lunch and dinner.
 Reservations recommended.

-The views and cuisine at L'Horizon are simply stunning leaving diners coming back time and time again.
-With a 360-degree view over the Opera House, Prince's Palace and Casino against the Riviera, what more could one ask for while dining out in Monte Carlo?
-Sample delicious Mediterranean fare like Mediterranean fish soup, croutons and saffron sauce, or the pan-fried sea bass and vegetables or Beef fillet 'a la plancha'.
-Open March to November daily for breakfast, lunch and dinner.
+The views and cuisine at L'Horizon are simply stunning, leaving diners returning time and time again.
+There's nothing more clientele could ask for when dining out in Monte Carlo, boasting 360 degree views over the Opera House and the Prince's Palace.
+Enjoy the tastes of the region, like Mediterranean fish soup, croutons and saffron sauce, and pan-fried sea bass and vegetables.
+Open March to November daily, for breakfast, lunch, and dinner.
 Bookings essential.

-Specialising in the culinary delights of Naples and southern Italian fare, Il Terrazzino is a must for anyone who loves a little Italian.
-The home-cooked food and cosy dining room, reminiscent of a country deli will make you feel right at home.
-Try the Linguine Marinara with capers, olives, marjoram, tomato sauce and anchovy, or the veal friend with mozzarella, tomato sauce and basil.
+Specialising in the culinary delights of Naples and southern Italian fare, Il Terrazzino is a must for anyone who loves Italian food.
+Reminiscent of a country deli, the home-cooked food and cosy dining room will make you feel right at home.
+Try the Linguine Marinara with capers, olives, marjoram, tomato sauce, and anchovy, or the veal with mozzarella, tomato sauce, and basil.
 Open Monday to Saturday for lunch and dinner.
 Bookings recommended.

-A friendly an unpretentious restaurant, Mozza serves excellent Italian food that is consistently rated among the best in Monte-Carlo.
-The separate lunch and dinner menus are short, but memorable and very reasonably priced.
-Mozza takes full advantage of its terrace on the Larvotto end of Monte Carlo to enjoy spectacular views of the Thursday and Friday fireworks displays held in June and July.
+A friendly and unpretentious restaurant, Mozza consistently serves excellent Italian food consistently rated among the best in Monte Carlo.
+The separate lunch and dinner menus are short, yet memorable and very reasonably priced.
+Mozza takes full advantage of its terrace on the Larvotto end of Monte Carlo to enjoy spectacular view of the Thursday and Friday fireworks displays held in June and July.

-Well-known French chef Joël Robuchon runs this elegant restaurant in the Hotel Metropole.
-The modern French cuisine is influenced by the Mediterranean setting and the menu changes seasonally.
-For a cheaper option, the restaurant offers a fixed-price lunch.
-Restaurant Joël Robuchon is small and seats only 60 people at a time, so reservations are essential.
+Restaurant Joël Robuchon Monte Carlo is an elegant restaurant housed in the Hotel Metropole.
+Serving modern French cuisine influenced by the Mediterranean setting, the menu changes seasonally.
+For a cheaper option, the restaurant offers a fixed price lunch.
+Restaurant Joël Robuchon Monte Carlo is small and seats only 60 people at a time, so reservations are essential.

-The Monaco Grand Prix has long been considered the crown jewel of the Grand Prix circuit, and is the oldest and most prestigious of the lot.
-All the glitz and glamour of Monaco itself adds to the excitement of the demanding race that takes place on a narrow course through the streets of Monte-Carlo, with tight corners and elevation changes presenting a serious challenge to drivers.
+Long considered the crown jewel of the Grand Prix circuit, the Monaco Grand Prix is the oldest and most prestigious of the lot.
+All the glitz and glamour of Monaco itself adds to the excitement of the demanding race that takes place on a narrow course through the streets of Monte Carlo, with tight corners and elevation changes presenting a serious challenge to drivers.

 The Spring Arts Festival is an annual showcasing of artistic talent from around the world.
-A range of art, dance, music and theatre is on offer at various venues around the capital and the festival includes performances by the Monte-Carlo Philharmonic Orchestra and Les Ballets de Monte-Carlo.
+A range of art, dance, music, and theatre is on offer at various venues around the capital.
+The festival includes performances by the Monte Carlo Philharmonic Orchestra and Les Ballets de Monte Carlo.

-Each year, nearly 100 of the world's most spectacular yachts are put on display for boat-lovers and professionals alike and there are also various related exhibits to explore.
+Each year, nearly 100 of the world's most spectacular yachts put on displays for boat-lovers and professionals alike and there are also various related exhibits to explore.
 The focus is on luxury and elegance and the who's who of Monaco is usually in attendance.

 A good place to get into the swing of things is Le Bar Américain where the upper-crust mingle and socialise with their Champagne and cocktails in hand, while a jazz trio belts out some upbeat tunes to get you in the mood.
 But on a perfect warm summer's evening there's no better place to watch the sun go down that at the hip and trendy Sea Lounge where party people meet over a cocktail or two by the water's edge in Monte Carlo Beach.
 The Living Room and the Black Legend are popular nightclubs where anyone wanting to get their groove on can dance the night away, while lively bars like the Ship and Castle or Black Diamond are more upmarket and many come here to pose and be seen.
 Jimmy'z on avenue Princesse Grace is place to go where you can don your favourite party outfit, slip into those killer heels and dance the night away with Monte-Carlo's beautiful people.